kosmoi/Firefox-Photon-Clone/README.md

 # Firefox-Photon-Clone

-This is a tool by pellaeon [https://github.com/pellaeon], a BIT modyfied of me and with a new installation guide in English and german.
+This is a tool by @pellaeon [https://github.com/pellaeon], a BIT modyfied of me and with a new installation guide in English and german.

 # Changes from original